 Generally yes, but it depends.

 The difference between them is if the seller handle the internal trucking to the port and prepare customs documents, and pay local fees accordingly.

 Pickup from anywhere in the China mainland will be ok for us.
 But exporting customs clearance may cause problem for some certain products, such as wooden furniture.

 Since Commodity Inspection (a document issued by the Entry-Exit Inspection and Quarantine Bureau) is mandatory for a few goods, and it has to be done by the producer/manufacturer.

 The best practice:

-If the shipment are just samples or small (under 100kgs and 0.5cbm), select EXW.
+If the shipment is just samples or small (under 100kgs and 0.5cbm), select EXW.

 - If the shipment is to Amazon FBA warehouse, select EXW.